containers/release-notes/podman/main.md

  - Fixed a bug where `podman system df --format "{{ json . }}"` would not output the `Size` and `Reclaimable` fields (#14769) ([#14805](https://github.com/containers/podman/pull/14805), [@jakecorrenti](https://github.com/jakecorrenti))
  - Fixed a bug where disabling healthchecks in a docker-compose.yml file was improperly handled (#14493) ([#14626](https://github.com/containers/podman/pull/14626), [@jakecorrenti](https://github.com/jakecorrenti))
  - Fixed a bug where podman machine fails to start with memory > 3072 on M1 ([#14563](https://github.com/containers/podman/pull/14563), [@ashley-cui](https://github.com/ashley-cui))
+ - Fixed a bug where podman machine start failed to start the qemu VM when the machine name starts with a number. ([#14850](https://github.com/containers/podman/pull/14850), [@Luap99](https://github.com/Luap99))
  - Fixed a bug where privileged containers were not able to restart if the host devices changed. (#13899) ([#14483](https://github.com/containers/podman/pull/14483), [@jakecorrenti](https://github.com/jakecorrenti))
  - Fixed a bug where the /libpod/containers/json endpoint did not return the application/json content type header when the container list is empty. ([#14662](https://github.com/containers/podman/pull/14662), [@Luap99](https://github.com/Luap99))
  - Fixed a bug where the API nor `podman events` were generating health_status events (#13493) ([#14705](https://github.com/containers/podman/pull/14705), [@jakecorrenti](https://github.com/jakecorrenti))